 The effects of mangrove restoration on marine biodiversity Tanakeke Island, Indonesia

 Mangroves provide a key service to the surrounding environment such as flood and tsunami protection, carbon sequestration, and foster biodiversity in their habitats.
 They are also essential to fisheries as they act as a refuge for many species of juvenile fish due to abundance of feeding resources and reduced predation.
 About 55% of total fish catch biomass in Indonesia is made up of species dependent on mangrove habitats.
 However, coastal communities across the globe are experiencing mangrove degradation due to anthropogenic activity at an alarming rate.
 To address this issue, the Indonesian government has committed to restoring 600,000 hectares of mangroves in the country by 2024, the most ambitious mangrove rehabilitation program in the world.
 Since these efforts began in 2020, communities the areas targeted have seen not only the economic benefits of flood prevention and ecotourism, but also increased fish catch.
 However, very little research has been done to assess the improvements in marine biodiversity of species that have benefitted from this restoration project.
 In this study, I propose to work on Tanakeke Island in the Takalar Regency, South Sulawesi.
 There, mangrove restoration has been continuously occurring since 2015 and has been organized and conducted by the local community.
 I aim to understand how mangrove restoration is affecting the local marine biodiversity, namely rabbitfishes, emperor breams, snappers, jack fish, and barracudas, all of which are commercially fished species that have experienced stock declines in recent years.
 I will conduct this work with Dr. Rohani Ambo-Rappe from the Universitas Hasanuddin in Makassar.
-I will use this research to contribute to large scale biodiversity data sources such as Global Finprint as well as disseminate this information to local communities to help them make informed decisions about the benefits of mangrove restoration both ecologically and economically.
+I will deciminate this research in the form of peer-reviewed scientific articles as well as to local communities to help them make informed decisions about the benefits of mangrove restoration both ecologically and economically.

 I plan to conduct my research in Tanakeke Island, where the community, particularly women, have been restoring their coastline and changing community dialogues around the value of mangroves.
-As a result, there have been reports of higher fish yield, yet no study has been conducted in this region on the effect that mangroves have to do with this increased catch.
-Data collection will occur through Baited Remote Underwater Videos (BRUVs).
-BRUVs are a non-invasive, easy to make camera contraption that I will employ in this site and analyze these videos to assess what species are living in the area, create a local food web of the species, and assess the biodiversity of the area.
+As a result, there have been reports of higher fish yield.
+However, no study has been conducted in this region on the effect role of mangrove restoration on this increased catch.
+I will collect data through Baited Remote Underwater Videos (BRUVs), a non-invasive, cheap camera contraption.
+I will deploy these BRUVs in this site and analyze these videos to assess what species are living in the area, create a local food web of the species, and assess the biodiversity of the area.
 Then, with the help of Dr. Ambo-Rappe, I will share my findings with the local community, both conservationists and fishers alike, to help inform how effective this mangrove conservation is and commercially fished stocks are benefitting from these restoration efforts.

-Currently, my timeline for the project is in September – November 2023: Focus on Bahasa Indonesia language learning in Java (this part is contingent upon me receiving the CLEA award).
+My timeline for the project

+September – November 2023: Focus on Bahasa Indonesia language learning in Java (this part is contingent upon me receiving the CLEA award).

 December 2023 – May 2024: Data collection in Tanakeke Island.
 This will involve moving to South Sulawesi and beginning to work with local people in the area.

 June 2024: Data analysis, model food web creation and biodiversity assessment.

 July – August 2024: I will present results to Dr. Ambo Rappe, write up our findings, and begin developing conclusions on the benefits of mangrove restoration to present to stakeholders.

 STATEMENT OF GRANT PURPOSE